zeoutomoro/zeoutomoro/README.md

 ### 🌼 About Me
 - 🧁 Currently learning: React, Tailwind CSS & Firebase
 - 🌈 Love designing beautiful user experiences
-- 📚 Also into networking & system tinkering
+- 📚 Also into networking
 - 🎀 Making the web a little prettier, one page at a time

 ---